2025 Proceeds News: How We’re Getting Kids Reading (updated!)

 Calgarians donate a book they’ve read and loved, and then another, and then another.
 Within 10 days at the Calgary Curling Club, where book donations are dropped off by readers and our Stuff-a-Truck event drivers, we receive thousands and thousands of gently used books across genres.
-Last spring, Calgary readers donated 200,000+ books and, during our 10-day sale in May, $544,000 was raised to help kids read.
+In spring 2025, Calgary readers donated 200,000+ books and, during our 10-day sale in May, $544,000 was raised to help kids read.

-Rotary Club of Calgary Downtown stewards the sale, and the club’s Early Childhood Literacy Committee (ECLC) recently met and determined how the sale’s proceeds will be distributed this school year as part of the sale’s mission to fund advocacy, book access and reading role model initiatives that ensure children can read at grade-level by Grade 3.
+Rotary Club of Calgary Downtown stewards the sale, and the club’s Early Childhood Literacy Committee (ECLC), along with community partner Kids Literacy Collective, determined how the sale’s proceeds will be distributed as part of the sale’s mission to fund advocacy, book access and reading role model initiatives that ensure children can read at grade-level by Grade 3.

 In addition to contributing to the growing operational costs of running the book sale, we’re excited to share the following Calgary Reads Big Book Sale proceed recipients: